IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/directives/mask/README.md

 <input type="text" igxInput [igxMask]="'CCCCCC'" [placeholder]="placeholder"/>
 ```

-Use the `inputValuePipe` and `displayValuePipe` input properties to additionally transform the value on focus and blur.
+Use the `focusedValuePipe` and `displayValuePipe` input properties to additionally transform the value on focus and blur.
 ```typescript
 @Pipe({ name: "displayFormat" }) export class DisplayFormatPipe implements PipeTransform {